14+ Nursing CV Sample & Templates – PDF, PSD, AI, DOC, Publisher, InDesign, Apple Page

 7. Ability to create a good rapport with patients

 As a nurse, you will be caring for patients day in and day out.
 Establishing a good rapport will promote trust between patient and caretaker at a subconscious level and making it easier to provide care.
-You may also see resume formats in PDF.
+You may also see resume formats in Word.

 8. Independent decision making

 Emergencies will always pop out in the medical field and in these emergency situations, your superiors will not always be there with you.
 A prospective nurse must be able to make good independent decisions for the good of the patients.
-You may also see resume format samples.
+You may also see basic resume format samples.